pytorch/rl/docs/source/reference/envs.rst

 As this class inherits from :obj:`EnvBase`, it enjoys the exact same API as other environment.
 Of course, a :obj:`ParallelEnv` will have a batch size that corresponds to its environment count:

+It is important that your environment specs match the input and output that it sends and receives, as :obj:`ParallelEnv` will create buffers from these specs to communicate with the spawn processes.
+Check the :obj:`torchrl.envs.utils.check_env_specs` method for a sanity check.

 .. code-block::
    :caption: Parallel environment

         >>> def make_env():
         ...     return GymEnv("Pendulum-v1", from_pixels=True, g=9.81, device="cuda:0")
+        >>> check_env_specs(env)  # this must pass for ParallelEnv to work
         >>> env = ParallelEnv(4, make_env)
         >>> print(env.batch_size)
         torch.Size([4])